allegroai/clearml-docs/docs/webapp/webapp_exp_comparing.md

       * **MAX** - Maximal value
    1. Under X-axis select the hyperparameter.

-Hovering each datapoint in the resulting plot will show the experiment name and the metric and parameter value for that point.
+Hovering over each datapoint in the resulting plot will show the experiment name and the metric and parameter value for that point.
 You can add additional metrics and hyperparameters values to the datapoint tooltip through **ADDITIONAL DATA POINT INFORMATION**.

 ![Comparison scatter plot](../img/webapp_compare_scatter.png)